Tans37/Tans37/README.md

 ## 🚀 About Me

-Welcome to my data universe!
+Welcome!!!
 I am Tanishq Sharma, a dedicated data science graduate student with a profound enthusiasm for deciphering complex data puzzles.
-Armed with a robust academic foundation in Machine Learning and Computer Vision, I possess a proficient command of Python, R, MATLAB, and SQL, empowering me to transform raw data into actionable insights and solve complex real-world problems.
+Armed with a robust academic foundation in Machine Learning and Statistical Modelling, I possess a proficient command of Python, R, MATLAB, and SQL, empowering me to transform raw data into actionable insights and solve complex real-world problems.

 Driven by an insatiable curiosity, I actively seek opportunities to leverage my analytical skills and domain knowledge in data science to tackle real-world challenges.
 My commitment to excellence, coupled with my passion for continuous learning, fuels my quest for innovative solutions and ensures my contributions make a meaningful impact.